ckw017/ckw017.github.io/_posts/2025-8-24-Hyper-Wordle.md

 Now that we've removed `2` as a possibility in the first and second positions, we see the first position must be either `5` or `6`.
 Consider the following two scenarios:
-* If `5` is in the first position, `6` must be in the second position, since there would be no other option that could go there.
+* If `5` is in the first position, `6` must be in the second position since there would be no other option that could go there.
-* If `6` is in the first position, `5` must be in the second position, since there would be no other option that could go there.
+* If `6` is in the first position, `5` must be in the second position since there would be no other option that could go there.

 In Sudoku[^3] puzzles this is known as a [Naked Pair](https://www.sudokuwiki.org/naked_candidates).